Nationals vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 14th straight game with a hit in this contest.
-In his last 10 outings he is batting .333 with two doubles, a triple, four home runs and eight RBI.
+- Acuna will look for his 15th straight game with a hit in this contest.
+In his last 10 games he is batting .366 with two doubles, a triple, four home runs, two walks and eight RBI.

 Acuna Recent Games